 Protecting workers at height is a great challenge for occupational safety and health professionals.
 Given the nature of the work and the risks it presents, these environments create some of the most hazardous working conditions.
-Falls accounted for 17 percent of all worker fatalities in 2017, their highest level on record.
+Falls accounted for 17 percent of all worker fatalities in 2020.

 One way to address this challenge is to develop an effective fall protection program.
 These four steps can help you make sure your employees have the right equipment, know how to operate it properly and keep it in good working order for use in the field.

 Every workforce is different.
 Contractors and safety professionals need to remember that fall protection systems must be designed in a way that best suits their workers, not the other way around.

 “The system needs to be designed around the workers’ tasks, rather than forcing the worker to change to meet the design and limitations of the system,” says Thom Kramer, P.E., CSP and chair of the ANSI/ASSP Z359 Committee.
 “Have conversations with your workers and design with them in mind.”